AJ-Udayanga/ubuntu-fresh-tweaks/README.md

 first of all, your system will be updated.
 The you can select one of following options.
 1. Essential Tweaks only.
-2. Home use.
+2. Cruiserweight.
-3. Student Computer.
+3. Average.
-4. Developer System.
+4. Heavyweight.

-## Essential tweaks only
+#### Essential tweaks only
 following packages will be installed.
 - ubuntu-restricted-extras
 - grub-customizer